“The spirit of South East London infects anyone who comes here in a very positive way.”

 |tbc||Historicising the Field||30 CATs|

-This course examines the representational presence of black people in Britain (noting the aporia in such an undertaking), to trace the lines of descent and tradition that connect writers and performers across time and place.
-The course reviews the past via a problematised continuum to ascertain how mainstream or canonical culture is altered in centralising traditionally marginalised or neglected perspectives.
+This module examines the representational presence of black people in Britain (noting the aporia in such an undertaking), to trace the lines of descent and tradition that connect writers and performers across time and place.
+The module reviews the past via a problematised continuum to ascertain how mainstream or canonical culture is altered in centralising traditionally marginalised or neglected perspectives.

 It asks: What were the formative conditions of production and reception for early black writers and artists in Britain?
 What part do retrospective historical novels, poetry, visual arts, or drama play in retrieving and reviving past times, to re-circulate and celebrate marginalised voices?

 |tbc||Interculturality, Text, Poetics||30 CATs|

 This module explores interpretative theories of interculturality including creolisation, poetics of relation, postcolonialism and carnivalisation in relation to Black British and Caribbean poetics, performativity, and discourses such as humanism and globalisation.
 The module investigates the aesthetics that emerge from the creative concern to articulate a profoundly interconnected world, and possibilities other than the nation.
 It examines how oral and literary texts, forms and genres within this body of writing through consolidation and experimentation, illustrate distinctive features of interculturality and syncretism.

 As part of the module, you're expected to read widely and to attend a range of performances across genres: theatre, spoken-word, performance poetry, and film that relate to Black British cultural production.